 Join us for the Emerging Curators program developed in partnership with the City of Adelaide.

 Emerging Curators, Gabrielle Lane and Carly Dodd (mentored by Jill Newman), will present concurrent exhibitions across four gallery spaces:

 Main Foyer Gallery

 Curator – Carly Dodd

-Artists - Wilson Adam, Jasmine Duong, Jack McBride, Mia Wanganeen, Carly Dodd
+Artists - Wilson Adams, Jasmine Duong, Jack McBride, Mia Wanganeen, Carly Dodd